Chennakiran2004/Income-Tax-Calculator/README.md

 The code calculates the tax amount based on these rules and prints the result for your income level.

-By using this link you can check you tax on your amount
+By using this link you can check you tax on your amount and you can find the code at bottom of the page

-My Code Live lin :- https://onecompiler.com/python/3zspnrhck
+My Code Live link :- https://colab.research.google.com/?utm_source=scs-index#scrollTo=wV_kJazniEc-